CodePenguin/codepenguin.github.io/_posts/2023-05-13-openid-connect-dotnet-desktop-application.md

 One important thing to point out here is that `code_challenge` and `code_challenge_method` values are included in the authorization request.
 This implements the PKCE workflow covered in the [RFC 7636 Proof Key for Code Exchange by OAuth Public Clients Section 4.1](https://datatracker.ietf.org/doc/html/rfc7636#section-4.1) and is used to prevent malicious interception and tampering of the data.
-This value is generated from the `Code Verifier` mentioned earlier that was created by generating 32 bytes of secure random data and then Base64 URL Encoding the bytes.
+This value is generated from the `Code Verifier` mentioned earlier that was created by generating 32 bytes of secure random data and then Base64 URL encoding the bytes.
-The `Code Challenge` is then prepared using the `S256` `Code Challenge Method` by taking the `Code Verifier` and applying the SHA-256 hashing algorithm and then Base64 URL Encoding the result again.
+The `Code Challenge` is then prepared using the `S256` `Code Challenge Method` by taking the `Code Verifier` and applying the SHA-256 hashing algorithm and then Base64 URL encoding the result again.

 An example generated URL is provided below: